 Art has many forms, fashion and markets.
 Alderfer Auction has recognized the need in the marketplace to create appropriate venues for sale for both buyers and sellers.
 Alderfer helps clients discern which market is best suited for the sale of their works.

-Fine Art Auctions are held three times a year.
+Fine & Decorative Arts Auctions are held twice a year.
 It encompasses original works of art by established, “listed” artists, in good condition.

 Discovery Art Auctions are held six times per year.
 Discovery art handles oils, watercolors and prints of lesser known artists, unknown artists of exceptional quality, works subject to condition issues and works with uncertain authorship.

 Gallery Auctions are held bi-weekly and features decorative works of art, giclee and prints.